neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 ### Script 16

-Script 16 exports **four TSV files per condition** — two capped at `top_n_table` rows for quick inspection, and two containing all significant DE genes for use in GO enrichment analysis (script 18):
+Script 16 exports **four TSV files per condition** — two capped at `TOP_N_TABLE` rows for quick inspection, and two containing all significant DE genes for use in GO enrichment analysis (script 18):

 | File | Description |